Which companies offer the cheapest non-owner car insurance in Tennessee?

 The bottom line: Non-owner car insurance in Tennessee

-Drivers in Tennessee may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Tennessee might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Methodology